rjpcasalino/web_bt/pages/index.md

 > When I take up a newspaper and read it, I fancy I see ghosts creeping between the lines.
 There must be ghosts all over the world.
 They must be as countless as the grains of the sands, it seems to me.
 >> <span>&mdash;</span>Henrik Ibsen

-## Hi, My name is Ryan Casalino.
+### Hi, I'm Ryan Casalino.
 I am a programmer.
 This is my small part of the internet.
 There are many like it, of course, but this one is mine.

-No, I did not create the Levitating, Meditating, Flute-playing Gnu.
-This is the work of [Aurélio A. Heckert](https://www.gnu.org/graphics/meditate.html) which itself is a modified version created by the Nevrax Design Team.
+I like simplicity over complexity.
+I believe anyone with half a brain and a willingness to learn can become a computer programmer, a keyboard cowboy, a stream samurai, etc, etc and so on in that fashion.

 > ## [Hire me!](mailto:jobs@boringtranquility.io)